 - ZEGO Foods

-Large companies rely on commodity oats, likely to meet larger demand for their products along with competitive pricing.
+Large-sized companies rely on commodity oats to meet larger consumer demand as well as to offer competitive pricing.

 - Bob’s Red Mill (combination of commodity and purity oats)